arielbeje/blog/content/writeups/pwnable.kr-syscall.md

 of `memcpy`, with entirely user-controlled addresses.

-It doesn't allow copying buffers containing `0x00` (`NULL`) bytes (due to `strlen` checking for them), but bytes from `0x61` to `0x7a` can be copied, as long as they're inputted with a `0x20` offset.
+It doesn't allow copying buffers containing `0x00` (`NULL`) bytes (due to `strlen` checking for them), but bytes from `0x61` to `0x7a` can be copied, as long as they're input with a `0x20` offset.

 In short, **we have an arbitrary write primitive on the kernel's memory**.
 We can also use it